Northern Zhou: Empress Ashina

-Empress Ashina (阿史那皇后, 551–582) was a Turkic empress of the Northern Zhou dynasty, spouse of Emperor Wu of Northern Zhou.
+Empress Ashina (阿史那皇后, 551–582) was a Turkic empress of the Northern Zhou dynasty and spouse of Emperor Wu of Northern Zhou.
 She was the daughter of Göktürk ruler Muqan Qaghan.
 Her tomb was discovered in 1993 in Chenma village, Xianyang.
 A genetic analysis on her remains was conducted in 2023, finding nearly exclusively Ancient Northeast Asian ancestry (97,7%) next to minor West-Eurasian components (2,7%), confirming an East Asian origin for the Türks.